Machine Learning and Media Informatics Research Group

-The Music Informatics research group is a specialized research team within the Department of Computer Science.
+The Machine Learning and Media Informatics research group is a specialised research team within the Department of Computer Science.

 Main Research Activities